carpentries-lab/metagenomics-analysis/_episodes/06-workflow.md

 In this lesson, we'll use two shell scripts to automate the variant calling analysis: one for FastQC analysis (including creating our summary file), and a second for the remaining variant calling.
 To write a script to run our FastQC analysis, we'll take each of the commands we entered to run FastQC and process the output files and put them into a single file with a `.sh` extension.
 The `.sh` is not essential, but serves as a reminder to ourselves and to the computer that this is a shell script.

-# Analyzing Quality with FastQC
+# Analyzing quality with FastQC

 We will use the command `touch` to create a new file where we will write our shell script.
 We will create this script in a new directory called `scripts/`.
 Previously, we used